syedadeel2/G-PHP/README.md

 <h1 id="opIdStores">Stores</h1>

 > <h4>This is where you can insert/update/delete/get your store data.
-Please remember that at the time of creating the app whatever the app-api-slug you have passed it will update the .htaccess according to it and you can access your store using the same.
+Please keep in mind that when creating the app, whatever the app-api-slug you have passed will update the .htaccess accordingly, and you can access your store using the same.
 E.g. http://your-domain/api/{app-api-slug}/{storename} (http://your-domain/api/adeels-app/dev-store1).
-Please NOTE that {store_name} can be anything whatever you want to call your store this will generate the table in MySQL with prefix of app-api-slug_storeName</h4>
+Please NOTE that {store_name} can be anything you want to call your store.
+This will generate the table in MySQL with a prefix of app-api-slug_storeName</h4>

 > <h4>This is table-based storage using MySql.
-This creates new table for each store along with your app api slug e.g. baas-app_myStoreName</h4>
+This creates a new table for each store along with your app api slug, e.g. baas-app_myStoreName</h4>
-> <h4>You do not need to create the schema, upon on the first record insert it will determine the values data-type and create the table and columns according to it.
-Please do not use spaces or any special characters in json property name except underscores. <br/> For the complex type it does support array and object in the payload and system will generate those column as a JSON column and stores the data as JSON format.
-For better understanding please see the below request samples.</h4>
+> <h4>You do not need to create the schema; upon the first record insert, it will determine the values data type and create the table and columns according to it.
+Please do not use spaces or any special characters in the json property name except underscores. <br/> For the complex type, it does support array and object in the payload, and the system will generate that column as a JSON column and store the data in JSON format.
+For a better understanding please take a look at the request samples I've included below.</h4>

 ## Store - Insert Record